withastro/docs/src/pages/en/guides/content-collections.md

 All nested directories will share the same schema defined for the top-level collection, if any (**docs** in this example).

-See [getting from nested directories](#getting-from-nested-directories) to see how folders are treated when retrieving collections.
+See [querying nested directories](#querying-nested-content-directories) to see how folders are treated when retrieving collections.

 ## Defining a collection schema